Hyvä Checkout Evaluation Result Types

 }

-This manifests as an error message displayed as a success-type flash message at the top of the screen.
-This occurs either after the customer proceeds to the second page or after placing the order, prior to any redirection.
-For example, you might display a modal through an asynchronous Executable, ensuring navigation waits until the modal is resolved.
-Since the Redirect result is positioned late in the task stack, it permits other tasks to execute beforehand.
+The result appears as a success-type flash message at the top of the screen, either after the customer proceeds to the second page or after placing the order (before any redirection).
+You can combine this pattern with other result types - for example, displaying a modal through an async Executable while navigation waits for it to resolve.
+Since the Redirect result sits late in the task stack, other tasks get to execute first.

 Redirect